Reyder95/sdvx-tracker-backend/README.md

 # sdvx-tracker-backend

+# Archive Note
+Alongside the front end of this project I will be archiving this repository as well.
+See the front end here and the note that goes along with it: https://github.com/Reyder95/sdvx-tracker-frontend/settings

 ### connectionString.json
 This file needs to be in the /queries folder.
 It contains a few key points to communicate with the database.
 Keep in mind the database is a PostgreSQL db